Kurds rally in Paris for faster inquiry into activist killings

 Turkey has denied any involvement in the murders, suggesting instead they were related to internal disputes in the PKK.

-The PKK is outlawed as a terrorist organisation by Turkey, the United States and the European Union.
+The PKK is outlawed as a terrorist organization by Turkey, the United States and the European Union.